 Torg's classification for proximal 5th metatarsal fractures

-Torg's classification for proximal 5th metatarsal fractures is based on the degree of sclerosis adjacent to the fracture on imaging at the time of presentation to determine the fracture age.
+Torg's classification of proximal fifth metatarsal fractures is based on the degree of sclerosis adjacent to the fracture on imaging at the time of presentation to determine the fracture age.

 - narrow fracture line with sharp margins and no widening